mcheng13/machine_learning_site/July-14-Response.md

 ## Response for Tuesday, July 14
 A.
-what are you functionally accomplishing as you apply the filter, why is the application of a convolving filter to an image useful for computer vision

 ![filter1](https://user-images.githubusercontent.com/67922851/87632634-c4486a00-c707-11ea-9606-0d6379efcd63.png)

 This filter seemed to emphasize the edge lines in the image.
 When you look at the image, although the lines may be faint, they are mostly even and cover the outline of every object in the image.